Repository for low and intermediate level waste in the premises of Dukovany NPP

-Besides contributing to the nuclear account each licensee of a nuclear facility operation creates a financial reserve for the liquidation of this facility in accordance with the Nuclear Act.
-Finances are raised throughout the operation of the facility and one of the RWDA’s duties is to regularly check these “savings".
+Each holder of a licence to operate a nuclear facility - in addition to the contributions to the Nuclear Account - also creates a financial reserve for liquidation of this facility in accordance with the Atomic Act.
+The funds are collected throughout the operation, and one of the duties of the RAWRA is to control such regular "savings".

-In terms of volume, the largest part of radioactive waste coming from the operation of Czech nuclear power plants consists of low activity and medium activity waste.
-They lose their radioactivity in a few hundred years.
-The capacity of the radioactive disposal site operated by RWDA in the Dukovany Nuclear Power Plant (55,000 m3) area is sufficient for both Czech nuclear power plants for the duration of their lifetime.
-Low activity and medium activity waste are also deposited in the former Richard mine near Litoměřice.
-This disposal site, with a capacity of 8,000 m3, is used for wastes coming from the Health, Industry and Research sectors using radioactive materials.
-The old Bratrství mine near Jáchymov, with a capacity of 1,200m3, is for waste with natural radionuclides.
-The capacity of these disposal sites is sufficient for several decades.
+In terms of volume, low-level and intermediate-level waste has the largest share of radioactive waste from the operation of Czech nuclear power plants.
+It loses its radioactivity within several hundred years.
+The capacity of the radioactive waste repository operated by RAWRA in the premises of the Dukovany Nuclear Power Plant (55,000 m3) is adequate for the operations of both Czech nuclear power plants for the duration of their lifecycle, including liquidation of the end-of-life radioactive equipment.
+Low and medium activity radioactive waste is further being stored in Richard Mine near Litoměřice.
+The local repository with a capacity of 8,000 m3 is used to store wastes from the medical, industry and research sectors that use radioactive materials.
+For storage of wastes with natural radionuclides, the old Bratrství Mine near Jáchymov that has a capacity of 1,200 m3 is used.
+The capacity of these repositories is sufficient for several decades.